Eaglw/Chemical_Engineering/Soft Matter/DLVO theory.md

 ![[Helper/media/DLVO example graph.png|350]]
 ### Assumption of the DLVO theory:
 1. There is a balance between electrostatic repulsion(EDL) and van der walls attraction.
-2. *Additivity of the two contributions*.
+2. *Additivity of the two contributions*, so only the linear effects are considered.
-3. Even distribution of particles and ions in the dispersion.
+3. *Even distribution of particles and ions* in the dispersion.
-4. Molecularly smooth and solid interfaces, which are chemically inert except as a source for counterions.
+4. *Molecularly smooth and solid interfaces*, which are chemically inert except as a source for counterions.
 5. Intervening solvent has bulk properties up to the particle surface.
 6. van der Walls force is obtained by pair wise summation of London dispersion forces and calculated assuming a uniform structure and orientation of the intervening solvent.
 ### Effect of parameter on the DLVO potential energy
 - w(H) depends on particle size $d$, so *electrostatic stabilization is more important the larger the particle is*.
+- The repulsion is higher for *higher potential at surface*(so the EDL).
+- The attraction is higher for *higher Hamaker constant*.
 -